How to check if a string is a number in Python

 False

 The ast.literal_eval() function offers a secure way to parse strings into Python data types.
-Unlike the risky eval() function, it only processes literal structures like numbers, strings, and lists, preventing arbitrary code execution.
-This makes it a great choice for handling untrusted input safely.
+Unlike the risky eval() function, it only processes literal structures—like strings, lists, and numbers—and won't execute arbitrary code.
+This function first evaluates the string, then uses isinstance() to check if the resulting object is a numeric type.

 Creating a flexible number validation function